Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Children can roll balls from different positions: standing, sitting, lying on their stomach.

-"Drop and Catch"
+"Drop and Catch Up"

 "Throw the ball"

-"Get in the basket"
+"Get in the cart"

-"Funny ball"
+"Funny Ball"

-"Ball to the Head"
+"Ball for the head"

 "Firework"

-"Catch and throw - don't let fall"
+“Catch and throw – don’t let you fall”

-The children stand at some distance from each other and throw the ball, saying at the same time: “I’m throwing the ball to you, Anya.
-Catch Anya! ”,“ I’m throwing the ball to you, Vanya.
-Vanya, catch!
+Children stand at some distance from each other and throw the ball, saying: “I’m throwing the ball to you, Anya.”
+Anya, catch it!”, “I’m throwing the ball to you, Vanya.
+Vanya, catch it!”

-"Red Blue"
+"Red - Blue"

-At some distance from each other, two baskets of different colors are placed - blue and red.
-The child has a blue bag in one hand and a red bag in the other.
+Two baskets of different colors are placed at some distance from each other - blue and red.
+The child has a blue bag in one hand and a red one in the other.
 The teacher asks to show the blue bag and throw it into the blue basket, the red one into the red one.

-"Ball in the house"
+"Ball in the House"

 Children can roll balls from a sitting position, lying on their stomach.